phossen/chess/README.md

 # TODO

 * Refactor get_legal_positions to use own attributes
+* Test check, checkmate and related things (Currently does weird stuff)
 * Code Todo's
-* Test Check, Checkmate and related things
 * Check draw
     * When the player on the move has no legal move available, but his king is not in check (stalemate).
     * When a position has arisen in which neither player can mate the opponent's king with any sequence of regular moves.
 Such a position is called a "dead position".